HawDevelopment/Ro-Lib/docs/Api.md

 ## State

 Sometimes it can be hard to manage player state.
-If you have ever sat down and written if statements for hours, this is for you.

 ### State.new

 `State.new(defualt: any?, observer: Observer): State`

 Creates a new state.
 If an obsever is given, it will be used instead of creating a new one.
+The observer of the state will be called when a new state has been set.

 ``` lua